-Born and raised in Brockton, Massachusetts to second generation, struggling Haitian immigrants, she had been provided a quality private education in parochial schools and graduated from Cardinal Spellman High School in 1989 with many honors throughout her 12 years there.
+Born and raised in Brockton, Massachusetts to the second generation, struggling Haitian immigrants, she had been provided quality private education in parochial schools and graduated from Cardinal Spellman High School in 1989 with many honors throughout her 12 years there.
 She earned her Communications baccalaureate, cum laude, with a minor in Sociology from Regis College, as a result of merit scholarships and grants.

 Magalie worked in the retail industry from high school through college to partially support her single mother and her education.
-She moved into the Financial Services industry working in customer service, telecommunications, retirement services, and securities operations at companies, such as Boston Financial, John Hancock, IBT and is currently a Senior Operations Associate at State Street Corporation.
+She moved into the Financial Services industry working in customer service, telecommunications, retirement services, and securities operations at companies, such as Boston Financial, John Hancock, IBT, and is currently a Senior Operations Associate at State Street Corporation.